codacy-badger/movies/README.md

 ## 📚 Study plan

-My [study plan](study-plan.md) and progress with React and JavaScript.
+This project and my [study plan](study-plan.md) show what I learnt about React, JavaScript and other tools.

 ## 📦 Deployment